tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/showdesktop.png)

-> The line next to the clock is volume bar, too.
-I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust.lua.
-Also, the volume-adjust.lua made by WillPower3309 is not deleted, but changed the name, now called "volume-adjust2.lua".
-The bar will not disappear, which will let you always know the volume all the times.
-> Now top panel has changed the stytle !

 ![](/screenshot/showurxvt.png)
 > Here is my terminal, urxvt.
 Use **.Xresources** to set.

 ![](/screenshot/cmus.png)
 > Here is my music player, cmus.
-You can check the file **autosave** to see my cmus's config.
+You can check the file `autosave` to see my cmus's config.

 ![](/screenshot/rofi.png)
 > This is my rofi' s look.
 I change the color of default.